Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

         - Set a weighting function
     - TODO Allow Gauss Quad as Truth with other as Err
     - TODO Allow Gauss Quad with position and temporal drift
+- IMAGE DEF: allow upsampled image to be generated once and retained.

 Gauss Quadrature for the Unit Disc